Never Meet Your Heroes: Plot

-During the Battle of New York in 2012, a young Kate Bishop was saved from a Chitauri warrior by Clint Barton, but her father Derek is killed in the chaos.
-Following Derek's funeral, Bishop vows to become a hero to keep her and her mother Eleanor safe.
+During the Battle of New York in 2012, a young Kate Bishop is saved from a Chitauri warrior by Clint Barton, but her father Derek is killed in the chaos.
+Following Derek's funeral, Kate vows to become a hero to keep her and her mother Eleanor safe.

+In the present day, Kate has become an experienced archer, martial artist, and fencer.
+As part of a bet with her friends Franny and Greer, Kate causes an incident at her college when she tries to use an arrow to ring a bell in the college's clock tower called Stane Tower.
+This causes Stane Tower's bell to collapse part of it as she gets caught by campus security.

+Kate later visits Eleanor for Christmas who has persuaded the college's dean not to expel Kate in exchange for paying for the repairs.
+Eleanor then punishes her daughter by deactivates Kate's credit cards until further notice while stating that she can get hurt someday.
+In addition to being told by her mother that she can make it up to her by attending tonight's charity auction gala, Kate discovers Eleanor's engagement to Jack Duquesne, a wealthy socialite.

-In the present day, Bishop has become an experienced archer, martial artist, and fencer.
-One incident at college had her trying to use an arrow to ring a bell in the college's clock tower, causing it to collapse as she gets caught by campus security.
-She later visits Eleanor for Christmas where she is punished by Bishop.
-He deactivates her credit cards until further notice, while she still persuading the college's dean not to expel her.
-In addition, Bishop discovers her engagement to Jack Duquesne.
-At a charity auction gala, Bishop becomes suspicious of Duquesne and his uncle Armand III, following them into a secret black market auction featuring items recovered from the wreckage of the Avengers Compound, where they both bid on a sword belonging to the brutal vigilante Ronin.
+At a charity auction gala, Kate encounters a golden retriever named Lucky while getting some air.
+She becomes suspicious of Duquesne and his uncle Armand III, following them into a secret black market auction featuring items recovered from the wreckage of the Avengers Compound where they both bid on a sword belonging to the brutal vigilante Ronin.

-Suddenly, a group of masked thugs known as the Tracksuit Mafia break into the auction and take the attendees hostage in search of a mysterious watch.
-Jack uses the chaos to steal the sword while Kate dons the Ronin attire and takes down the thugs, freeing the hostages and saving a one-eyed stray dog in the process, taking him home with her.
+Suddenly, a group of masked mercenaries known as the Tracksuit Mafia break into the auction and take the attendees hostage in search of a mysterious watch.
+Jack uses the chaos to steal the sword while Kate dons the Ronin attire and takes down the thugs, freeing the hostages and saving Lucky in the process from the Mafia and from oncoming traffic, taking him home with her and adopts him.

-Meanwhile, Barton is struggling to come to terms with his deeds done as Ronin and the death of Natasha Romanoff.
-He enjoys a night out with his children and later sees Kate in the Ronin attire on the news.
-Bishop tracks down Armand to investigate him, only to find him dead in his office.
-She flees the murder scene but is ambushed by the Tracksuits, and saved by Barton, who confronts her.
+Meanwhile, Barton, who is struggling to come to terms with his deeds done as Ronin and the death of Natasha Romanoff, enjoys a night out with his children and later sees Kate in the Ronin attire saving Lucky on the news.
+Kate leaves Lucky at her apartment and tracks down Armand to investigate him, only to find him dead in his house.
+She flees the murder scene but is ambushed by the Mafia and hides in a car, until she is saved by Barton, who confronts her.